TY-Of-Codes/pangea-care/README.md

 # pangea-care

-This was one of my projects that I had engaged in a team for an Hackathon.
-We didn't finish the project due to unavailability of our Backend Developers
+This was one of my projects that I had engaged in a team for a Hackathon.
+The project is still under development.

 # Color Codes
 Primary Color - #10A97B, #fff